Smyrniote crusades: Background

-The first Smyrniote crusade began with the naval victory of the Battle of Pallene and ended with an assault on Smyrna, capturing the harbour and the citadel but not the acropolis, on 28 October 1344.
-In a gesture of over-confidence, on 17 January 1345 Henry of Asti attempted to celebrate mass in an abandoned structure which he believed had been the cathedral of the metropolitan.
+First expedition

+According to plan, twenty galleys fitted by the Cypriots, Hospitallers, Venetians and the papacy were to gather at Negroponte on the feast of All Saints on 1 November 1343.
+On 13 May next year, the united forces defeated a substantially larger Turkish fleet in the Battle of Pallene, at the western prong of the Chalcidice peninsula.
+Later that year, they were able to catch Umur off guard and launch a surprise attack on Smyrna, in which they recaptured the harbour fortress and harbour on the first assault.
+Though the allies were not able to capture the acropolis, Umur Bey's prestige had received a severe blow and he was forced to mount attacks by land.
+News of the victory were quickly brought back via Venice to pope Clement who spread the news to the kings of France and England in early 1345.

+In the meantime, the Latins fortified their positions while fending off Turkish attacks.
+They build a wall and moat around a shoreline suburb where a money exchange and shops were established.
+On 17 January 1345, having returned from what was likely a foray to secure supplies, patriarch Henry of Asti decided against the advice of the other leaders to celebrate mass in the former cathedral of Smyrna, which lay outside of the suburb.
 In the middle of the service Umur Bey swept down on the congregation and the leaders of the crusade were killed, including the Patriarch, Martino Zaccaria, commander of the Papal galleys and the Venetian commander, Pietro Zeno.

+Second expedition

-The precarious situation of the Crusaders in Asia spurred the Pope to organise a second expedition in 1345.
+The precarious situation of the Crusaders in Asia Minor spurred the Pope to organise a second expedition in 1345.
 In November, under the command of Humbert II of Viennois, the second Smyrniote crusade set out from Venice.
-In February 1346 it won a victory over the Turks at Mytilene but Humbert did little more at Smyrna than sortie against the Turks and refortify the Christian section of the city.
+In February 1346, it won a victory over the Turks at Mytilene but Humbert did little more at Smyrna than sortie against the Turks and refortify the Christian section of the city.
 The next five years were occupied by Clement VI with attempts to negotiate a truce with the Turks, who kept Smyrna in a constant state of siege by land and direct financial and military aid to the city.
 Although Clement's concern with the Crusade ended abruptly in September 1351, the city of Smyrna remained in Christian hands until the Siege of Smyrna by the Timurids in 1402.